espdev/mpl-events/README.md

 The dispatcher might be connected to a canvas using mpl objects `figure` or `axes` (or `canvas`).
 In general, we do not need to think about it.
 We just pass `figure` instance to constructor usually.
+By default connection to events is made automatically.
+This behavior is controlled by `connect` argument.

-We calls method `mpl_connect()` and it is all.
+And it is all.
 We do not need to worry about connecting/disconnecting or remember mpl event names.

 If we want to use another methods (not `MplEventDispatcher` API) for handling events we can use `mpl_event_handler` decorator inside our dispatcher class.